-Pension tax relief explained
+Pension payments tax relief explained

 Home › Taxes › Pension tax relief explained

 When you’re saving for retirement, it’s important to get the most out of your money, and pension tax relief can help you do just that.
-With pension tax relief, some of the money you would have paid to the government from your net pay in National Insurance contributions goes into your pension instead.
-On this page, you’ll find out everything you need to know about pension tax relief and how to claim it.
+With pension payment tax relief, some of the money you would have paid to the government from your net pay in National Insurance contributions goes into your pension instead.
+On this page, you’ll find out everything you need to know about pension payments tax relief, and how to claim it.

 What is pension tax relief?